kalashagnihotri/week2_file_management/README.md

 3. **Files Storage**

-    All files are stored in the `files/` directory (created automatically if it doesn't exist).
+    - **CLI:** Files you create, edit, or delete with the CLI are stored in the `/files` directory in the project root.
+    - **Web UI:** Files managed from the web UI are stored on the server (in the same `/files` directory, accessible via web endpoints).

 ---